 Research, Teach or Study Abroad with a Fulbright Award

-The UA Campus Deadline for Fulbright Awards is September 6, 2021 by midnight.
+The UA Campus Deadline for Fulbright Awards is Monday, September 5, 2022.

 The U.S. Congress created the Fulbright Program in 1946, immediately after World War II, to foster mutual understanding among nations through educational and cultural exchanges.
-Senator J. William Fulbright, sponsor of the legislation, saw it as a step toward building an alternative to armed conflict.
 Today the Fulbright U.S. Student Program is the largest U.S. exchange program offering students and recent graduates international opportunities to study, conduct research and teach.
 Each year, approximately 1,600 Americans study or conduct research in over 140 nations with the support of the Fulbright.

 These grants are provided for an individual to conduct research or study in a host country of their choice for one academic year.
-Applicants for the Study & Research Grants plan their own programs.
+Applicants for these grants self-design research projects.
 Projects may include university coursework, independent research, special projects in the creative or performing arts, or a combination thereof.

-ETAs are offered in many countries worldwide.
-Each ETA Program is designed by the host country.
-ETAs differ from Study & Research grants in that their primary purpose is to engage students in the classroom.
-ETAs may, however, propose small research projects or community engagement activities that complement their ETA award and fulfills the purpose of the Fulbright program.
+ETAs grants are offered in many countries and are designed by the host country to be primarily engagement in an English language classroom.
+ETAs may, however, propose small research projects or community engagement activities that complement their award and fulfill the purpose of the Fulbright program.
 Applicants must show interest and ability in teaching in their application.